 Both cases of the Seiko 5 and the Orient Bambino are made from stainless steel.
-But that’s just about all the similarity between these two watches when it comes to their cases.
+But that’s just about what their cases have in common.
 In this table, we look at how these stainless steel cases differ from each other.

 Now, to dimensions…

-The Seiko 5’s case is not large, measuring at an almost dainty 37 millimeters.
+The Seiko 5’s case is not large, measuring 37 millimeters.
 It’s also 11 millimeters thick.